winroger/csv-rdf-mapper/README.md

 # CSV-RDF-Mapper

-Converts tabular data (`csv`) to [RDF](https://www.w3.org/RDF/) (`turtle / text`) utilizing [SHACL](https://www.w3.org/TR/shacl/).
+Converts tabular data (`csv`) to [turtle / text](https://www.w3.org/RDF/) utilizing [SHACL](https://www.w3.org/TR/shacl/).
 The CSV-RDF-Mapper is an MVP to showcase a workflow to populate tabular data into a data graph.
 Current functionalities are mainly for showcase purposes and are not complete.
-A minimal `shape graph` and `tabular data` is included in the examples and embedded into the [Demo](https://winroger.github.io/csv-rdf-mapper/).
+A minimal shape graph and tabular data is included in the examples and embedded into the [Demo](https://winroger.github.io/csv-rdf-mapper/).

 ## Demo